 Manufacturer Yosoar Is Engaged In The Mass Production Of Copper Oxide

-The volume of copper oxide is very high every month and can reach 1000 tons/month
+The volume of CUO is very high every month and can reach 1000 tons/month

-Yosoar’s copper oxide has the advantage of the fast-dissolving speed and low impurity content.
+Yosoar’s CUO has the advantage of the fast-dissolving speed and low impurity content.

-If your application field is PCB electroplating materials, catalysts, optical glass polishing agents, or ceramic glass coloring, etc., Kunshan Yosoar copper oxide manufacturer will be your best choice.
+If your application field is PCB electroplating materials, catalysts, optical glass polishing agents, or ceramic glass coloring, etc., Kunshan Yosoar cuo nanoparticles will be your best choice.

-As one of the more advanced copper oxide suppliers in China, the copper oxide powder(CUO) produced by Yosoar is used as PCB electroplating material, catalyst, and copper source for preparing other copper products.
+As one of the more advanced this suppliers in China, the powder(CUO) produced by Yosoar is used as PCB electroplating material, catalyst, and copper source for preparing other copper products.
 It has micron and nanometer particle sizes to meet your product needs.

-You can choose our standard particle size copper oxide, or we can customize copper oxide with different particle sizes according to customer requirements.
+You can choose our standard particle size copper oxide, or we can customize this with different particle sizes according to customer requirements.

 Yosoar includes a skilled oxide technical team with a few years of expertise, that has been trusty by many customers in China. we are able to additionally offer customers with skilled product data answers and application solutions matched.